sailpoint-oss/golang-sdk/api_beta/docs/Methods/LaunchersAPI.md

 	"fmt"
 	"os"
   beta "github.com/sailpoint-oss/golang-sdk/v2/api_beta"
-	openapiclient "github.com/sailpoint-oss/golang-sdk/v2"
+	sailpoint "github.com/sailpoint-oss/golang-sdk/v2"
 )

 func main() {
-    launcherID := e3012408-8b61-4564-ad41-c5ec131c325b # string | ID of the Launcher to be replaced # string | ID of the Launcher to be replaced launcherRequest := fmt.Sprintf(`{
+    launcherID := `e3012408-8b61-4564-ad41-c5ec131c325b` // string | ID of the Launcher to be replaced # string | ID of the Launcher to be replaced launcherRequest := fmt.Sprintf(`{
           "reference" : {
             "id" : "2fd6ff94-2081-4d29-acbc-83a0a2f744a5",